 Growing Tomato Plants

 Once the seedlings have grown large enough, they need to be planted into larger pots or into a tomato planter.
 If you have bought tomato plants, they need to be planted out into pots or growbags.
 We advise growing your tomato plants in a tomato grow bag.
 This is because you can be sure that the soil conditions in the grow bag are ideal for the tomato plants.
 It is a good idea to cut some holes in the bottom of the grow-bag before planting as this provides drainage to prevent water-logging.
 Cut holes in the bag to fit the tomato plants in.
 Create a nice sized hole for the plant in the soil and place the plant in this hole.
 Fill the soil back in around the plant and pat down.
 It is important to support the plant with a cane as it grows.
 The grow bags can be positioned anywhere, so you can get the best sun exposure and also wind protection.
 Feeding of the tomato plants can also be easily controlled with tomato planters.
-The Gro-Sure Tomato Planter is a good planter for tomato plants because it is extra deep which is good for the roots.
-This means you should have a better tomato crop.
+The Big Tom Tomato Planter is a good planter for tomato plant because it is seaweed enriched and feeds for up to 6 weeks.

 - Gently shake the plant so that pollen falls to pollinate the flowers which will then produce more tomatoes.